CHRW-FM: 1970s

 The station has its roots as a weekly radio show called "Radio Western" that was broadcast overnights on CFPL-FM starting in 1971.
 The University Students' Council subsequently launched a carrier current station, which was added to the city's cable FM service in 1978 and was available on AC radios in some university buildings at 610 kHz.

 1980s

 In January 1980 the station formally organized as CHRW and applied to the Canadian Radio-television and Telecommunications Commission for an FM license, which was granted in 1981 with 50 watts at 94.7 MHz on the FM dial.
 The station moved to the public airwaves on October 31 of that year.
 Chief announcer, John R. Quain, played the station's first song, "On the Air" by Peter Gabriel.
 In 1987, Radio Western increased its power from 50 to 5,000 watts and decreased it from 5,000 to 3,000 watts in 1990.

 1990s

-The power increase to 3,000 watts was granted and implemented in October 1990, allowing coverage of the surrounding area from Chatham to Woodstock.
-The official date of the power increase was October 31, exactly 9 years after the station's first broadcast.
+The power decrease to 3,000 watts was granted and implemented in October 31 1990, exactly 9 years after the station's first broadcast, allowing coverage of the surrounding area from Chatham to Woodstock.